+For the three and six months ended June 30, 2019, we recognized \$5.0 million and \$10.6 million of other operating expenses, which represents an annualized expense ratio of 2.0% and 2.2% of average equity, respectively.
 For the three and six months ended June 30, 2018, we recognized \$4.0 million and \$8.2 million of other operating expenses, which represents an annualized expense ratio of 1.9% and 2.0% of average equity, respectively.
-For the three and six months ended June 30, 2017, we recognized \$1.9 million and \$4.2 million of other operating expenses, which represents an annualized expense ratio of 1.5% and 2.6% of average equity, respectively.
-The increase in our operating expense ratio during thethree months ended June 30, 2018, as compared to the same period in 2017, resulted primarily from an increase in expenses related to the personnel and infrastructure to support the operation and growth of our business, as well as certain expenses required to maintain a public company.
-The decrease in our operating expense ratio during the six months ended June 30, 2018, as compared to the same period in 2017, resulted primarily from an increase in average equity as a result of our IPO and Formation Transaction.
+The increase in our operating expense ratio during thethree and six months ended June 30, 2019, as compared to the same periods in 2018, resulted primarily from an increase in expenses related to the personnel and infrastructure to support the operation and growth of our business.

-Included in other operating expenses for thethree and six months ended June 30, 2018 are direct and allocated costs incurred by PRCM on our behalf and reimbursed by us.
-For the three and six months ended June 30, 2018, these direct and allocated costs totaled approximately \$1.4 million and \$2.8 million, respectively.
-Included in these reimbursed costs was compensation paid to employees of Pine River serving as our principal financial officer, chief operating officer and general counsel of \$0.1 million and \$0.9 million for the three and six months ended June 30, 2018, respectively.
-The allocation of compensation paid to employees of Pine River serving as our chief operating officer, principal financial officer and general counsel is based on time spent overseeing our company's activities in accordance with the management agreement; we do not reimburse PRCM for any expenses related to the compensation of our chief executive officer or chief investment officer.
-Equity based compensation expense for the three and six months ended June 30, 2018 also includes the amortization of the restricted stock awarded to our executive officers in conjunction with the Company's 2017 Equity Incentive Plan, or the Plan (see discussion in Note 16 - Equity Incentive Plan), including our chief executive officer, chief investment officer, chief operating officer, principal financial officer and general counsel of \$0.9 million and \$1.5 million, respectively.
+Included in other operating expenses for the three and six months ended June 30, 2019 and 2018 are direct and allocated costs incurred by our Manager on our behalf and reimbursed by us.
+For the three and six months ended June 30, 2019, these direct and allocated costs totaled approximately \$1.7 million and \$8.3 million, respectively, compared to \$1.5 million and \$5.2 million for the same periods in 2018.
+Included in these reimbursed costs was compensation paid to employees of our Manager serving as our principal financial officer, chief operating officer and general counsel of \$0.2 million and \$1.6 million for the three and six months ended June 30, 2019, respectively, compared to \$0.1 million and \$0.9 million for the same periods in 2018.
+The allocation of compensation paid to employees of our Manager serving as our chief operating officer, principal financial officer and general counsel is based on time spent overseeing our company's activities in accordance with the management agreement; we do not reimburse our Manager for any expenses related to the compensation of our chief executive officer or chief investment officer.
+Equity based compensation expense for the three and six months ended June 30, 2019 also includes the amortization of the restricted stock awarded to our executive officers in conjunction with the Company's 2017 Equity Incentive Plan, including our chief executive officer, chief investment officer, chief operating officer, principal financial officer and general counsel of \$0.8 million and \$1.6 million, respectively, compared to \$0.9 million and \$1.5 million for the same periods in 2018.